-IMP Boundary Existing Tree Canopy

-= 49.9 acres = 10.5 % of IMP Boundary (5.23 acres)
+• Existing Tree Canopy = 9.9 % of IMP boundary (5.01 acres)

-\ Growth calculations were derived by researching normal full-size canopy spread and maturity age of each species (referenced from the Manual for Woody Landscape Plants) to determine an average growth rate.
+Growth calculations were derived by researching normal full-size canopy spread and maturity age of each species (referenced from the Manual for Woody Landscape Plants) to determine an average growth rate.
 Current age was estimated by dividing current spread by the average growth rate.
 Trees estimated to reach normal full size within the 10-year projection were capped at the normal full canopy size.
-Trees currently larger than the normal full canopy size did not have growth factor applied.
+Trees currently larger than the normal full canopy size did not have a growth factor applied.